ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 		- Is the problem important?
 		- Is their contribution significant?
 	- Do you have any criticism of them?
-		- Try to criticize their problem setup, motivation, deduction logic, solution, assumption/theory, experiment design, etc.
+		- Try to criticize their problem setup, motivation, deduction/logic, solution, assumption/theory, experiment design, etc.
 		- Is there any limitation?
 Did they overlook any important issues/aspects?
 Can you do better?

 <!--  -->